kovidgoyal/calibre/manual/faq.rst

 book from it and tries to download the cover thumbnail for it from its servers.
 When the download fails, it refuses to fallback to the cover defined in the MOBI file.
 This is likely deliberate on Amazon's part to try to force authors to sell only through them.
-In other words, Kindle's only display covers for books marked as Personal Documents or books bought directly from Amazon.
+In other words, the Kindle only displays covers for books marked as Personal Documents or books bought directly from Amazon.

 If you send a MOBI file to an e-ink Kindle with calibre using a USB connection,